Managing Patients With Hip Fracture

 B. Screen for delirium every 12 hours using an evidence-based tool.

-C. Educate patient and family on the increased risk of delirium with hip fracture and how they can help prevent and cope with it.
+C. Educate patients and family on the increased risk of delirium with hip fracture and how they can help prevent and cope with it.

 D. Prevent/address the factors that may contribute to delirium, for example, pain, urine retention, infection, constipation, sensory impairment, sleep, metabolic disturbances, medications, alcohol withdrawal, dehydration, and environmental over-/understimulation.